blocknotes/administrate-materialize-theme/README.md

 ## Do you like it?
 Star it!
 If you use this component just star it.
 A developer is more motivated to improve a project when there is some interest.

+Or consider offering me a coffee, it's a small thing but it is greatly appreciated: [about me](https://www.blocknot.es/about-me).

 ## Contributors
 - [Mattia Roccoberton](https://blocknot.es/): author